Russia detains five over attacks on Muslim leaders

 Many young people are attracted to Salafism, a puritanical branch of Islam.

-Analysts say Faizov, elected as mufti in April 2011, has cracked down on non-traditional clerics, some of them natives of the North Caucasus, and local authorities believe some clerics are spreading extremist ideology.
+Analysts say Faizov, elected as mufti in April 2011, has mounted a crackdown on non-traditional clerics, some of whom are natives of the North Caucasus, and local authorities believe some clerics are spreading extremist ideology.

 Dozens of alleged members of Hizb ut-Tahrir (Islamic Party of Liberation), a group banned in Russia since 2003 but allowed to operate in the United States and most European Union countries, have been arrested in recent years.